Based on research by Eleanor Putnam-Farr

 Altogether, the team studied diners across five California universities and one Pennsylvania college, capturing 818 responses from 296 subjects.
-Their research, which took place during the 2019 spring and fall semesters, scrutinized not only cafeteria food options but subjective issues including diner confidence.
+The research, which took place during the 2019 spring and fall semesters, scrutinized not only cafeteria food options but subjective issues including diner confidence.
 In addition, the researchers asked diners their impressions directly.
-“Diners were intercepted at their dining halls and asked if they wanted to participate in a study about food choices and satisfaction,” the researchers wrote.
+“Diners were intercepted at their dining halls and asked if they wanted to participate in a study about food choices and satisfaction,” the researchers write.
 “But the objective of investigating food waste behavior was not disclosed.”

 Another factor with a major impact: who was serving the food.
-Having more foods that were pre-plated – think sandwiches or stir-fry ladled out by a cafeteria worker – typically correlated with greater amounts of foods on diners’ plates – and more waste.
+Having more foods that were pre-plated – think sandwiches or stir-fry ladled out by a cafeteria worker – typically correlated with greater amounts of foods on diners’ plates and more waste.
 One potential issue with this is that people aren’t sure that they will like the dish, but are forced to take a full serving.
-This causes them to potentially overserve a dish that they don’t like, while simultaneously taking other items to balance out the meal.
+This causes them to potentially overserve a dish that they don’t like, while simultaneously taking other items to balance out their meal.

-Based on these findings, Putnam-Farr and her team concluded, one of the simplest ways universities can reduce waste is by offering samples of new dishes.
+Based on these findings, Putnam-Farr and her team concluded that one of the simplest ways universities can reduce waste is by offering samples of new dishes.
 Letting people taste something before taking a full serving gives them greater confidence in whether they will like the dish.
 They also suggest separating out the components of a dish into separate servings, noting that people often left behind the rice that accompanied a main dish, or some of the fruits in a fruit salad.